Image credit: Max Pixel

 This approach doesn’t work.
 It mainly serves to frustrate employees and make them want to go elsewhere.
 Why?
 Because what they realize is that the results matter far more than the specific methods, and if an employee is getting results, you should leave them to it.
 Everyone has a different working style: some prefer the 9-to-5 structure, working in lengthy rigid blocks — others like to pick at work over time, starting early, taking huge breaks, and finishing late.

 Two things matter here: that work gets done in a timely fashion to a good standard with no communication being disrupted, and that employees are optimally happy with their arrangements.
 So set deadlines and requirements when needed, but outside of that, let people work how and when they want to — it’ll lead to even better results.
-The results of adopting an HRIS will be far greater than what you think, it will boost productivity and employee engagement at a time like this.
+The results of adopting an intranet portal software will be far greater than what you think, it will boost productivity and employee engagement at a time like this.

 Like what you read?
 You can find more of Kayleigh's articles at www.microstartups.org.

 Written by Kayleigh Alexandra